-Therapeutic Interaction with Children
+• Therapeutic Interaction with Students

 Interns work with individual children who have a range of special needs, applying therapeutic animalassisted and nature-based activity support programs.
 Interns are trained and expected to communicate with clinical treatment teams via email and phone, under supervisor guidance.
+Summer-only interns may not have the same level of interaction with youth.

-Farm Class Teaching Support
+• Farm Class Teaching Support